-Pregnancy and childbirth injuries can have devastating consequences.
-According to the Merck Manual, most birth injuries result from the natural force of labor and delivery, but some result from medical malpractice.
-Doctors who fail to properly monitor the pregnancy and delivery may miss key signals that they need to intervene.
-For example, doctors may miss a mother’s dangerously high blood pressure rate before giving birth.
-Or they could miss the child’s low heart rate or lack of oxygen during delivery.
+According to the Merck Manual, most birth injuries result from the natural force of labor and delivery, but some result from medical negligence that constitutes malpractice.
+For example, doctors who fail to monitor the pregnancy and delivery may miss signs of significant problems, such as a mother’s high blood pressure.
+These errors can leave children with irreversible injuries or conditions such as brain damage or cerebral palsy.

-Some birth injuries are minor and heal on their own, but others cause permanent damage.
+Some birth injuries are minor and heal independently, but others cause permanent damage.
 Here are some of the most common birth injuries:

-Our med mal lawyer in Las Vegas will advocate for your best interests, ensuring you can pursue fair recovery for your claim.
+Our medical malpractice lawyers in Las Vegas will advocate for your best interests, ensuring you can pursue fair recovery for your claim.
 Each case is different, so we will evaluate your case’s details to determine how much it is worth.
 More severe injuries typically result in greater recoveries.
 You may be able to recover:

 Economic damages reflect direct expenses caused by your malpractice injuries.
 NRS § 41A.007 allows you to recover: